quozd/awesome-dotnet/README.md

 * [AspectCore Framework](https://github.com/dotnetcore/AspectCore-Framework) - AspectCore Framework is an Aspect-Oriented Programming based cross platform framework for .NET Core and .NET Framework.
 Core support for aspect-interceptor,dependency injection integration , web applications , data validation , and more.
 * [HopFramework](https://github.com/DiegoTondim/hop-framework) - HopFramework is a framework to create projects easily applying Domain Driven Design and a lot of patterns to delivery a better solution.
 * [Fusion](https://github.com/servicetitan/Stl.Fusion) - .NET Core and Blazor library that attempts to dramatically improve the way we implement real-time and high-load services by introducing a novel kind of "computed observables" - immutable, thread-safe, and most importantly, almost invisible for developers.
 [Samples 1](https://github.com/servicetitan/Stl.Fusion.Samples) [Samples 2](https://github.com/alexyakunin/BoardGames)
+* [silky](https://github.com/liuhll/silky) - The Silky framework is designed to help developers quickly build a microservice development framework through simple code and configuration under the .net platform.

 ## Application Templates